occupational health

 2. Risk Control Measures

-Personal Protective Equipment (PPE): Provide appropriate PPE, such as gloves, masks, goggles, or hearing protection, to mitigate risks when other controls are not feasible.
+Personal Protective Equipment (PPE): Where applicable provide such as gloves, masks, goggles or hearing protection whose usage helps to reduce the exposure when the other controls do not work.

 3 Health Surveillance and Monitoring